polyfy/polylith/readme.md

 userService.persist(db, userToBeSaved)
 ```

-With Polylith we get the same level of support from the IDE.
+With Polylith we get the same level of support from the IDE
-By first importing the `user` interface and then typing:
+by first importing the `user` interface and then typing:
 ```clojure
 (user/
 ```